corazawaf/coraza-proxy-wasm/README.md

 # Coraza Proxy WASM

-Web Application Firewall WASM filter built on top of [Coraza](https://github.com/corazawaf/coraza) and implementing on proxy-wasm ABI.
+Web Application Firewall WASM filter built on top of [Coraza](https://github.com/corazawaf/coraza) and implemented on proxy-wasm ABI.
 It can be loaded directly from Envoy or also used as an Istio plugin.

 ## Getting started
 `go run mage.go -l` lists all the available commands:
 ```
 ▶ go run mage.go -l
 Targets:
-  build*             builds the Coraza Wasm plugin.
+  build*             builds the Coraza wasm plugin.
   check              runs lint and tests.
-  checkBuildTools
   coverage           runs tests with coverage and race detector enabled.
   doc                runs godoc, access at http://localhost:6060
   e2e                runs e2e tests with a built plugin.